soundshader/soundshader.github.io/cwt/docs/README.md

-# Continous Wavelet Transform with FFT
+# Continuous Wavelet Transform with FFT

 [soundshader.github.io/cwt](https://soundshader.github.io/cwt) renders wavelet spectrograms of audio files using a GPU version of FFT.
 The wavelet function is written in GLSL and can be edited in the UI.
 The default is a Morlet-like wavelet: instead of a gaussian, it uses the Hann window function.